-- Download Netinstall from the downloads page.
-If you are not sure which version you need, then you can always select the version that is marked as Current (stable); - Download the RouterOS Main package from the downloads page;
+- Download the Stable or Testing version of the Netinstall utility from the downloads page; - Download the RouterOS Main package from the downloads page;

-You must choose a RouterOS version.
-You can always select the version that is marked as Current.
-You must also select the architecture (ARM, MIPS, SMIPS, TILE, etc...), but if you are not sure, then you can download the RouterOS package for ALL architectures, Netinstall will choose the right architecture for you.
+You need to select a RouterOS version, preferably one marked as Stable.
+Additionally, choose the appropriate architecture (ARM, MIPS, SMIPS, TILE, etc.).
+If unsure, you can download the RouterOS package for all architectures, and Netinstall will determine the correct one for your device.

-- Disable all of your computer network interfaces (WiFi, Ethernet, LTE, or any other type of connection) besides the one that will be used for installation!
-Netinstall will only work on one active interface on your computer, it is highly recommended that you disable any other network interfaces to be sure that Netinstall will select the right network interface. - Configure a static IP address for your Ethernet interface, open Start, and select Settings:
+- Disable all computer network interfaces (WiFi, Ethernet, LTE, or any other type of connection) except for the one to be used for installation.
+Netinstall will only function with one active interface on your computer.
+It's strongly recommended to deactivate any other network interfaces to ensure Netinstall selects the correct one. - Configure a static IP address for your Ethernet interface, open Start, and select Settings:

-Netinstall can run also on a local network, in such case, you could skip setting a static IP address, but it is highly recommended that you set a static IP address if you are not familiar with Netinstall.
+Netinstall can run also on a local network, in such case you could skip setting a static IP address, but it is highly recommended that you set a static IP address if you are not familiar with Netinstall.